Jalen Hurts runs for 3 scores, Eagles beat Saints 40-29

+Miles Sanders ran for 94 yards, Hurts had 69, Jordan Howard added 63 and the Eagles racked up 242 yards on the ground against a team that allowed 72.9 yards rushing per game.
+The Eagles have surpassed 175 yards rushing in four straight games, including 200-plus in three victories in that span.

+"It's a big impact," Sanders said of having a dual-threat QB like Hurts.
+"It opens up big holes for all of us.
+Having Jalen makes it ten times easier but you have to give credit to the offensive line."

-The Eagles (5-6) have won two in a row for the first time this season and rookie coach Nick Sirianni earned his first victory at home in five tries.
+The Eagles (5-6) have won two in a row for the first time this season and Sirianni earned his first victory at home in five tries.

 The Saints (5-5) dropped their third straight since losing quarterback Jameis Winston to a season-ending ACL injury during a 36-27 win over Super Bowl champion Tampa Bay.